Banking Basics

 Wise vs Monzo: Speed

-The speed with which money is transferred and received is often also an essential aspect.
+The speed with which money is transferred and received is often essential.

-In the case of Monzo, instant peer-to-peer transfers are available.
+In the case of Monzo, you can make instant peer-to-peer transfers.
 It means you can quickly transfer money from one account to another.
 These transfers are made only between users of Monzo accounts.

-However, when it comes to international money transfers, it is naive to expect high speed.
+However, with international money transfers, it is naive to expect high speed.
 In this case, it can take up to 3 working days for the funds to reach the recipient.

 Wise vs Monzo: Safety

-When it comes to money, security is a crucial aspect.
+The security of your funds is always crucial.
 That’s why Monzo and Wise take great care to ensure your funds are not at risk.

 Monzo is a bank.
 This means it is subject to the FSCS.
 This means it is subject to the FSCS.
 Therefore, if you deposit up to £85,000 in your Monzo account, your money will be safe against loss.